jedSavage/Slexip/README.md

 10) The interpreter begins evaluating pixels at the address pointed to by the PC.

 ## Memory Addressing Modes
-There are seven modes that can be used with operations.
-Not all modes are available with all operations.
+There are seven modes that can be used with operators.
+Not all modes are available with all operators.

 ### Implied (IM)
-In implied mode, the data and/or memory that the operation works with is implied resulting in 1-byte instructions.
-Status operations, for example, work solely on the bits of the status register.
-The following operations run in implied mode: RST, CLC, SEC, CLV, RSR, PHS & PLS.
+In implied mode, the data and/or memory that the operator works with is implied resulting in single-byte instructions.
+Status operators, for example, work solely on the bits of the status register.

 ### Non-Indexed

 #### Relative (R)
-This mode is only available with branch operations.
-The number provided to the operation is added to current PC and program execution continues from that address.
+This mode is only available with branch operators.
+The number provided to the operator is added to current PC and program execution continues from that address.
 Only one byte is passed and it is a signed byte.
 This allows a jump of -128 to +127 bytes relative to the current program counter.

 #### Direct (D)
 Uses the value directly as entered.
-Example, using the JMP operation in direct mode, the PC is set to the value provided and program execution continues from that address.
+Example, using the JMP operator in direct mode, the PC is set to the value provided and program execution continues from that address.

 #### Indirect (I)
-Fetches the value from the provided memory address, and uses that value in the operation.
-Example, using the JMP operation in indirect mode: JMP $44 $02 - fetches the value from memory address $4402 and sets the PC to that value.
+Fetches the value from the provided memory address, and uses that value with the operator.
+Example, using the JMP operator in indirect mode: JMP $44 $02 - fetches the value from memory address $4402 and sets the PC to that value.

 ### Indexed